 But in transcription, you are not limited to transcribing videos alone.
 It could be a meeting, podcast, conference, speech, or an informal conversation.

-But, before you go ahead and apply at Scribie, you might want to read Scribie reviews first, so you get a good feel of what it’s like to working there.
+But, before you go ahead and apply at Scribie, you might want to read Scribie reviews first, so you get a good feel of what it’s like to work there.

 Let’s get started!

 Scribie is one of the popular companies in the transcription industry founded in 2008 by a man named Rajiv Poddar.
 At that time, getting ahold of high-quality transcriptions was a struggle for many businesses.
 At the same time, transcribers needed to put in a lot of effort in completing accurate yet prompt transcripts.